crescent3983/GraphicsRepoCollection/README.md

 A collection of awesome computer graphics projects I found on github.

-You can view directly in generated [Markdown](https://github.com/crescent3983/GraphicsRepoCollection/blob/gh-pages/README.md) or on the [Website](https://crescent3983.github.io/GraphicsRepoCollection/) which is more recommended.
+You can view directly in generated [Markdown](https://github.com/crescent3983/GraphicsRepoCollection/blob/gh-pages/README.md) or through the [Website](https://crescent3983.github.io/GraphicsRepoCollection/) which is more recommended.

 If you found any interesting projects, feel free to create an issue to let me know.